JChads4/ppac_code/README.md

    Output files include `dssd_non_vetoed_events.pkl`, `ppac_events.pkl`,
    `rutherford_events.pkl`, a merged event pickle and processing logs.
 If no PPAC hits are present, `ppac_events.pkl` is not created.
+The Rutherford events file is always produced (it will be empty if no hits occurred).

 3. **Configure correlations**